+(a) dismiss the complaint; or

+(b) recommend that the Board refer the complaint to the impairment review committee under section 55(1)(c) unless the complaint was previously referred from that committee to a disciplinary committee.

-(4) Notice of a decision or an order made under this section is to be given in accordance with section 85.
+(4) Notice of a decision or an order made under this section must be given in accordance with section 85.

 (5) An order made under this section takes effect —